rbreaves/kinto/README.md

 On most distros you can confirm navigate to your "Language Support" and set "Keyboard input method system:" to IBus for full word-wise support with web browsers.

 Wayland support is planned, but not ready yet.

+## Kinto for Windows 10 Requirements

+- WSL Ubuntu edition (you can modify windows/kinto.ahk to support more)
+- Powershell - run as Administrator
+- Chocolatey (setup takes care of it)
+- Python (setup takes care of it)
+- Autohotkey (setup takes care of it)

+Does not have complete parity with the Linux edition, but it does work and can be built on and added to as needed.

 ## How to install